simpleanalytics/blog/_posts/2021-05-17-floc-is-a-flop.md

 author_slug: tim
 author: Tim de Nood
 image: /images/2021-05/am-i-floced.png
+excerpt: Google says FLoC is "a privacy-preserving mechanism for interest-based ad selection."
+We beg to differ.
+Here's how to stop Google from selling your data to advertisers (again).
 ---

 Here's how to stop Google from selling your data to advertisers (again).